lebaaar/period_tracker/README.md

 ## Contributing
 Pull requests are always welcome!
-For major changes, please open an issue first to discuss the changes
+For major changes, please open an issue first to discuss the changes.

 ## Development